 - Painter’s tape

 - Safety glasses, dust mask, disposable vinyl gloves

 - Step stool or a sturdy ladder

 - Extension pole – optional, but super useful for ceilings and tall walls

-When it comes to paint, tools and other supplies, always buy the best you can afford.
-Paint, especially is not the place to cut corners.
-Same goes for brushes and rollers.
+When it comes to paint, primer, tools, and other supplies, always buy the best you can afford.
+Paint especially is not the place to cut corners.
+The same goes for brushes and rollers.
 They directly influence the end result as well as the time and effort it takes to get there.
 With proper cleaning and care your favorite brush and even rollers will last.